openSUSE/search-o-o/README.md

 # openSUSE.org Search

-Originally project from 2011, revived now with modern look and feel Updated version of search.openSUSE.org federated search engine.
+[Originally created in 2011](https://github.com/openSUSE/searchPage), the project has now been revived with a modern appearance and an updated version at the same address [search.opensuse.org](https://search.opensuse.org).

 ## Improved: